Ascend/pytorch/README.en.md

      apt-get install bzip2
      ```

-4. Build and install GCC.
+4. Compile and install GCC.

    1. Go to the directory where the source package **gcc-7.3.0.tar.gz** is located and run the following command to decompress it: